top (23K)

 Then attach your matted cross stitch to a ready made card or a piece of card stock folded in half.
 You could use rubber cement or double sided tape.

-Rachel got her card making ideas from a sewing exhibition she visited.
 She adapted what she saw as they stitched the cross stitched piece directly to the greetings card.
-This meant that the back of the stitching was visible inside the card, which she felt would need "wallpapering" over to tidy it up.
+This meant that the back of the stitching was visible inside the card, which she felt would need "wallpapering over" to tidy it up.

-I would like to thank Rachel for adding to our card making ideas, and also offer an invitation to you.
+I would like to thank Rachel and Lorraine for adding to our card making ideas, and also offer an invitation to you.
 If you have any tips or techniques you would like to share and fancy your own spot on the website why not get in touch.
 I'd love to hear from you.

 If you are looking for free cross stitch patterns to use for cards why not start with this cute bunny with a heart, great for homemade valentines cards.